Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 ### 4.5 Naming Conventions

+- A variable name must be unique.
-- A variable name must be unique and not conflict with FabScript keywords.
+- A variable name must not conflict with FabScript keywords.
 - A variable name must start with an alphabetic character (abc...).
 - A global variable name must start with `_`